What is Governance, Risk Management, and Compliance (GRC)?

 Some of the most popular GRC Solutions on the market include IBM OpenPages GRC platform, Rsam’s Enterprise GRC, and MetricStream.
 These are among some of the more expensive options on the market though affordable and free solutions are available for startups and smaller businesses that lack the budget to invest in more expensive options.
 Be mindful of the fact that the lower-priced options generally lack in features compared to the higher-priced competition.

 Before you begin investigating any software solution it is necessary to prepare your environment.
-First, assess your organisation’s risk and examine controls.
+First, assess your organization’s risk and examine controls.
 Are there currently adequate controls in place? are your existing controls working?
 Fix any controls that aren’t working as intended and add additional controls where they are needed.

 You also need to create your GRC framework.
 Though GRC tends to focus mostly on it, implementing a strategy encompasses the entire company and requires a deep dive into all of the people and processes that will be affected.

-Why Implement GRC in Your Organisation
+Why Implement GRC in Your Organization

 Today’s business climate is challenging.
 Government agencies, nonprofits, and small businesses are facing issues that only large companies had to deal with in the past.
 You must deal with the fact that stakeholders demand high performance and high levels of transparency along with the fact that regulations and enforcement are constantly changing and are unpredictable.
 The cost of addressing risks and requirements is quickly spinning out of control.
 Growing third-party relationships and managing their risk is a major challenge.
 And of course, there is a major impact to the business when threats and opportunities are not identified.

-Many times, organisations develop departments and programs to address these issues such as compliance, Corporate social responsibility, risk management and Performance Management.
+Many times, organizations develop departments and programs to address these issues such as compliance, Corporate social responsibility, risk management and Performance Management.
 The drawback is these departments and programs often running silos which make them ineffective and lead to:

 - Lack of visibility into risks